 Group theory is the framework for studying physical system with symmetry.
-In particular, the representation theory of the group simplifies the physical solutions to the systems which have symmetries.
+In particular, the representation theory of the group simplifies the physical analysis.
 For example, suppose that an one-dimensional Hamiltonian has the symmetry $x \to -x$, i.e.

 $$H(x) = H(-x)$$